 This mishap, known as a cytokine storm, is believed to be one of the reasons some virally infected patients, including some with the common flu, succumb to the infection while others do not.

-The data used to test and train the algorithm came from publicly available sources of patient gene expression data — all the RNA transcribed from patients’ genes and detected in tissue or blood samples.
+The data used to test and train the algorithm came from publicly available patient gene expression data sources — all the RNA transcribed from patients’ genes and detected in tissue or blood samples.

 Each time a new set of data from patients with Covid-19 became available, the team tested it in their model.
 They saw the same signature gene expression patterns every time.